-90% of the "market price" of the Units on the Exchange or market on which the Units are listed or quoted on the trading day prior to the date on which the Units were surrendered for redemption; and

-100% of the "closing market price" on the Exchange or market or on which the Units are listed or quoted for trading on the redemption date.
+- 90% of the "market price" of the Units on the Exchange or market on which the Units are listed or quoted on the trading day prior to the date on which the Units were surrendered for redemption; and - 100% of the "closing market price" on the Exchange or market or on which the Units are listed or quoted for trading on the redemption date.

-The total amount payable by the REIT, in respect of any Units surrendered for redemption during any calendar month, shall not exceed \$50,000 unless waived at the discretion of the Trustees and be satisfied by way of a cash payment in Canadian dollars within 30 days after the end of the calendar month in which the Units were tendered for redemption.
-To the extent the Redemption Price payable in respect of Units surrendered for redemption exceeds \$50,000 in any given month unless waived at the discretion of the Trustees, such excess will be redeemed for cash, and by a distribution in specie of assets held by the REIT on a pro rata basis.
+The total amount payable by the REIT, in respect of any Units surrendered for redemption during any calendar month, shall not exceed \$50 unless waived at the discretion of the Trustees and be satisfied by way of a cash payment in Canadian dollars within 30 days after the end of the calendar month in which the Units were tendered for redemption.
+To the extent the Redemption Price payable in respect of Units surrendered for redemption exceeds \$50 in any given month unless waived at the discretion of the Trustees, such excess will be redeemed for cash, and by a distribution in specie of assets held by the REIT on a pro rata basis.

 Special Voting Units have no economic entitlement in the REIT, but entitle the holder to one vote per Special Voting Unit at any meeting of the Unitholders of the REIT.
 Special Voting Units may only be issued in connection with or in relation to Class B LP Units, for the purpose of providing voting rights with respect to the REIT to the holders of Class B LP Units.
 A Special Voting Unit will be issued in tandem with each Class B LP Unit issued.
 The Class B LP Units are entitled only to receive distributions equal to those provided to holders of Units.
 The Class B LP Units are indirectly exchangeable on a one-for-one basis for Units at any time at the option of their holder, unless the exchange would jeopardize the REIT's status as a "mutual fund trust" under the Income Tax Act (Canada).
 In addition, PRLP will be entitled to require the redemption of the Class B LP Units in certain specified circumstances.
-The Class B LP Units are presented as a financial liability and were not included in the diluted per unit calculations as the effect would have been anti-dilutive.
+The Class B LP Units are presented as a financial liability.